windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 Complete source code with comments is shipped with Windows installer or can be watched on [Github](https://github.com/windows-2048/The-Fastest-Mouse-Clicker-for-Windows){:target="_blank"}
 and [Gitlab](https://gitlab.com/mashanovedad/The-Fastest-Mouse-Clicker-for-Windows){:target="_blank"}.

+<a name="HelpHowToUse"></a>
+## Help How To Use

+YOU CAN START THE AUTO-CLICKING AT ANY MOMENT BY PRESSING THE &lt;trigger key&gt; (13 = Enter).
+Reading the entire Help is optional.

+THE FIELDS YOU CAN NOT MODIFY.

+&lt;clicking status&gt; or &lt;random clicking status&gt;, the topmost text field, is either getting 'idle' or 'clicking'.
+ It is shown as &lt;random clicking status&gt; only when all the rectangle sizes to click randomly inside it are specified in the command line correctly.
+ Just press the \[Batch folder\] button and see the remarks in file run_clicker_with_random_clicking.bat.

+&lt;number of clicks&gt;, the top text field, indicates total number of clicks performed.

+THE FIELDS YOU CAN MODIFY (CALLED THE CLICKING PARAMETERS: THEY COULD BE SET FROM THE COMMAND LINE TOO, SEE BELOW).

+&lt;clicks per second&gt;, the middle text field, is the frequency of the clicks measured in clicks per second.
+ This frequency can be as high as one hundred thousands (100000) clicks per second.
+ FRACTIONAL frequences are supported.
+For example, 0.5 corresponds to 1 click every 2 seconds, 0.25 - to 1 click every 4 seconds, etc.

+&lt;begin/end trigger keys&gt;, below that, are the keyboard keys to trigger the mouse events.
+Just click on them and press an arbitrary key (or hit a mouse button).
+ That key will then trigger the mouse clicks when it remains pressed.
+If you just press and release the key, only few clicks should be made.
+ This behavior corresponds to &lt;trigger key mode&gt; = 'press', see how it changes on 'toggle' value below.
+ Default number shown in the button, 13, is the 'Enter' key code (for example, 32 is the 'Space' key code, 112 is the 'F1' key code, etc.
+ For all the key codes see [Windows docs](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes){:target="_blank"}.

+&lt;stop at&gt;, the lower text field, is the number of clicks before the clicking will automatically stop.
+ 0 is the default and means infinity, i.e. clicking will never stop.

+&lt;trigger key mode&gt; is a radio-button group, you can select either 'press' or 'toggle' mode of clicking.
+ In the 'press' mode (default), the mouse events are emitted only when the corresponding trigger key is kept pressed.
+ In the 'toogle' mode, the mouse events are emitted between subsequent short hits to the &lt;begin trigger key&gt; and &lt;end trigger key&gt;.

+&lt;mouse button to click&gt; is a radio-button group too, you can select either 'left', 'middle' or 'right' mouse button that will generate the clicks.

+Note 1: You can't have the same mouse button be the trigger and clicker.
+<br/>Note 2: You can't change the &lt;trigger key&gt; if you chose the left mouse button; you must press the \[Reset to defaults\] button.
+<br/>Note 3: The &lt;trigger key&gt; still works when this program is minimized.
+You must close the program to stop a &lt;trigger key&gt; from clicking.

+*NEW* All the clicking parameters are saved automatically between application run-times.

+ADDITIONAL BUTTONS AND FEATURES.

+\[STOP!\] button stops toggled clicking mandatory.
+<br/>\[Help\] button displays this help window.
+<br/>*NEW* \[Reset to defaults\] button sets all the clicking parameters back to their default values.
+<br/>*NEW* \[Batch folder\] button opens the folder in File Explorer where all the batch files reside typically.
+<br/>*NEW* To get help on the command line arguments, just press the \[Batch folder\] button and see the remarks in \*.bat files you find there.
+<br/>*NEW* Independent keys for &lt;trigger key mode&gt; = 'toggle': if &lt;begin trigger key&gt; begins the clicking, then &lt;end trigger key&gt; stops it.
+<br/>*NEW* &lt;Window Always Top&gt; checkbox: if checked, keeps the app's main window at topmost of others.
+<br/>*BRAND NEW* The 'Run group app' button: record/play the sequences of mouse clicks.

 <a name="Screenshots"></a>
 ## Screenshots